Public display of affection: China

 Historically, Chinese culture has regarded the overwhelming majority of physical contact between opposite sexes as unacceptable.
-The earliest iconic record of such view is Mencius: Li Lou I (孟子 · 離婁上, written in the Warring States Period), in which Mencius (孟子), a Confucian scholar and philosopher, states that it is "etiquette that males and females shall not allow their hands to touch in giving or receiving anything" (男女授受不親), a view that is still prevalent today.
-Younger generations in more developed parts of China are less afraid of displaying their affections towards their partners in public (partially affected by the emergence of Western culture).
-It is common to see males and females holding hands or wearing coordinating outfits in urbanized cities, with some commentators suggesting "mass availability of condoms and hyper-sexualized advertisements" as the cause for China's increasing acceptance of PDA.
+The earliest iconic record of such view is Mencius: Li Lou I (孟子 · 離婁上, written in the Warring States Period), in which Mencius (孟子), a Confucian scholar and philosopher, states that it is "etiquette that the two sexes shall not allow their hands to touch in giving or receiving anything" (男女授受不親), a view that is still prevalent today.
+Younger generations in more developed parts of China are less afraid of displaying their affections towards their partners in public (partially affected by the influence of Western culture).
+It is common to see males and females holding hands or wearing coordinated outfits in urbanized cities, with some commentators suggesting "mass availability of condoms and hyper-sexualized advertisements" as the cause for China's increasing acceptance of PDA.
 However, traditional ideals still have a strong influence on social norms of relatively remote regions.

 In the first few decades of the 21st century, Chinese netizens coined the expression 秀恩爱 (xiù ēn'ài (to show off love and affection)) for public display of affection.
 The neologism quickly popularized and gained the connotation of "being lovey-dovey to piss off single people."
 According to a 2004 research by Weiyi Zhang, a researcher from Fudan University, the dissemination of PDA culture in China is largely ascribed to an ultramodern desire to gain public recognition and reality confirmation.

 Mothers from the Manchu minority ethnic group, as only researched in the 1900s in Aigun of Northern Manchuria where the researcher S. M. Shirokogoroff personally believed the Manchu element were "purer" than those of Southern Manchuria and Peking (now Beijing), used to show affection for their children by performing fellatio on their male babies, placing the penis in their mouths and stimulating it, while they regarded public kissing with revulsion.